• Login

 Abstract

-This thesis presents a systematic procedure for converting a programmable logic array (PLA) with untestable faults into a completely testable PLA.
-In such a PLA, all modeled faults - including crosspoint faults, bridging faults, and stuck faults - are guaranteed to be testable.
-It is first demonstrated that PLA minimization alone does not eliminate all untestable crosspoint faults.
-The concept of control inputs is introduced to design crosspoint-irredundant PLAs, and a condition for their construction is derived using covering row sets.
-The problem of minimizing control inputs is formulated as a non-standard set covering problem and transformed into a familiar problem involving maximal compatibles.
-A depth-first tree search algorithm with a lower bound heuristic is developed to find a minimal cover, and an upper bound on control inputs is also established.
-The resulting PLA is analyzed to identify stuck and bridging faults that remain untestable or are not guaranteed to be detected by crosspoint fault test sets.
-Additional hardware is proposed to eliminate these faults, resulting in a completely testable PLA.
+The primary objective of this thesis is the formulation of a systematic procedure for the conversion of a Programmable Logic Array (PLA) having untestable faults into a corresponding completely testable PLA.
+In a completely testable PLA, all the modeled crosspoint faults, bridging faults, and stuck faults will be testable.
+First, it is shown that PLA minimization may not eliminate all untestable crosspoint faults.
+Then, the use of control inputs for the design of crosspoint-irredundant PLAs—that is, PLAs in which untestable crosspoint faults are absent—is illustrated.
+A condition to be satisfied by such PLAs is derived in terms of covering row sets.
+The problem of minimizing the number of control inputs required is posed as a non-standard set covering problem.
+This problem is then converted into a familiar problem of covering a set using the minimum number of maximal compatibles in the set.
+A depth-first tree search technique, incorporating a simple lower bound to limit the search, is developed for obtaining a minimum cover.
+An upper bound on the number of control inputs required in a given case is also obtained.
+A crosspoint-irredundant PLA obtained by the above procedure is analyzed to identify: All stuck faults and bridging faults that are untestable Those faults not guaranteed to be detected by a test set for all crosspoint faults A completely testable PLA is obtained by including appropriate additional hardware to eliminate the untestable faults.
 Both AND-type and OR-type bridging faults are considered.
-It is shown that such a PLA is easily testable, as a test set for crosspoint faults suffices to detect all stuck and adjacent bridging faults.
-A secondary objective of the thesis is the development of an online algorithm for locating crosspoint faults in a PLA.
-The algorithm identifies a fault set based on the response to a failed test input and provides an upper bound on the number of faults in the set.
-An adaptive procedure followed by a functional equivalence test is used to locate the fault equivalence class.
+It is also shown that a completely testable PLA is easily testable, in the sense that a test set for all crosspoint faults is sufficient to test all stuck faults and adjacent bridging faults.
+Online Fault Location Algorithm Another objective of this thesis is the development of an online algorithm for the location of crosspoint faults in a PLA.
+The important feature of the algorithm is the determination of a fault set corresponding to the response of a PLA for a failed test input.
+An upper bound on the number of faults in this set is obtained.
+For the obviously small number of faults in this set, all the remaining tests are generated and a fault table is formed.
+An adaptive procedure, followed by a functional equivalence test, is carried out to locate the fault equivalence class.

 URI